bouchramohamedlemine/IoT_Project/README.md

 ## Conclusion
 The Smart Ventilation System optimizes indoor air quality by leveraging real-time data analysis and automation.
-Through this IoT setup, ventilation is controlled efficiently, ensuring a healthier indoor environment with minimal energy usage.
+Through this IoT setup, ventilation can be controlled efficiently, ensuring a healthier indoor environment and minimal energy usage.

-For any further information, questions, or collaboration inquiries, feel free to contact us!

 ---